Vítězslav Jaroš

-Vítězslav Jaroš (born 23 July 2001) is a Czech professional footballer who plays as a goalkeeper for club Ajax, on loan from club Liverpool, and the Czech Republic national team.
+Vítězslav Jaroš (born 23 July 2001) is a Czech professional footballer who plays as a goalkeeper for club Liverpool, and the Czech Republic national team.

 Club career

 Early career

 Jaroš started out with his local club FK Příbram where he played for three years before joining Slavia Prague in 2011.
 He spent six years there before signing for Liverpool in 2017, joining the club's Academy set-up and winning the FA Youth Cup in his second season with the side.

 In the summer of 2019, he made his first appearance for the senior side in a pre-season friendly against Tranmere Rovers, playing the second half of a 6–0 win.
 Shortly after that he picked up an injury in training that halted his progress, taking a knock to his elbow from close range that tore a ligament off the bone and a little bit of the bone away, with the injury requiring surgery that caused him to miss several months.